Yellow clown goby: Description

-G. okinawae have a generally fusiform shape with seven dorsal spines, ten soft dorsal rays, one anal spine, and nine anal soft rays.
-At maturity they can reach a length of 3.5 cm.

-Another species, Gobiodon citrinus, the citrus goby, has a similar appearance to Gobiodon okinawae.
-G. okinawae, however, lacks the requisite blue and white facial markings of G. citrinus.
+The yellow clown goby is a fusiform fish.
+It has 7 dorsal spines, 10 dorsal rays, 1 anal spine, and 9 anal rays.
+At maturity, this goby may reach 3.5 cm in length.
+It is similar to the citrus goby (Gobiodon citrinus), but lacks the blue and white facial markings present in the latter species.

-These fish are not generally aggressive, though they can actively protect their territory against their own kind.
-Their primary defense against predators is a poisonous, bitter mucus on their skin that makes them unpalatable.

 Habitat

 The yellow clown goby inhabits the coral reefs of sheltered lagoons.
-Unlike most gobies, which are burrowers, Gobiodon sp. roost in the outer branches of Acropora (staghorn) corals, in groups of five to fifteen individuals.
+Unlike most gobies, which are burrowers, this goby (and other members of its genus) roosts in the outer branches of Acropora corals, in groups of 5-15 individuals.

-Diet
+Behavior

+The yellow clown goby is not generally aggressive, though it actively protects its territory against other yellow clown gobies (hence, in the small confines of an aquarium tank, this goby is best kept singly or as a breeding pair).
+The primary defense against predators is a poisonous, bitter mucus on the skin that makes this goby unpalatable.

+Feeding
-Most gobies are carnivores, and the yellow clown goby is further subcategorized as a planktivore.
-Given their small size, their diet consists mainly of mesoplankton.

-They are opportunistic feeders, not hunters.
-The typical eating behavior is to wait for food to come into range, at which point they dart out to grab it and then immediately return to their roost.
+The yellow clown goby is a planktivore, and its diet consists mainly of mesoplankton.
+It is an opportunistic feeder: the typical eating behavior is to wait for food to come into range, at which point it darts out to grab it and then immediately returns to its roost.